2025 End of Year Message from Hopkins Executive

 - Hopkins membership and interest in research has increased beyond 800 full members and affiliate members.

-- Recently Hopkins researchers had the opportunity to showcase our SCI research at ANZSCoS conference and hear about exciting new innovative SCI practices and technology from around the country.
+- Recently Hopkins researchers had the opportunity to showcase SCI research at ANZSCoS conference and hear about exciting new innovative SCI practices and technology from around the country.

 - We also had a couple key awards from an editor’s choice award for Dr Michael Norwood VR nature project paper, through to Louise Bassingwaighte’s best conference paper award for On-road driving remediation: Achieving and maintaining fitness to drive following brain injury.